arthurgousset/0xarthurxyz/README.md

 # [0xarthurxyz](https://github.com/0xarthurxyz) 👋

-This is a standing invitation: If you want to talk crypto (in particular identity), I want to talk to you :)
+This is a standing invitation: If you want to talk developer tools, I want to talk to you :)

 TLDR:
 - I like getting messages